Apple Cherry Crisp Recipe

-But really I do not think it matters too much, when you are making a pie or crumble what type of apple you use, as long as it does not go all mushy.
-It just needs to retain its form when cooked.
+But really I do not think it matters too much when you are making a pie or crumble what type of apple you use.
+As long as they do not go all mushy.
+They just need to retain their form when cooked.

 If you have an apple that is too tart, the topping will normally compensate as it contains a lot of sugar and butter.

 If I use cooking apples, I will tend to saute them a little in a pan with some sugar and cinnamon, like in my apple and cherry pie recipe, before putting them in the pie dish.

 But these eating apples, just like Granny Smith or Golden Delicious, were fine to put straight into the baking dish without pre-cooking, making preparation a lot quicker and easier.

-For the cherries, I used some frozen dark sweet cherries that had been de-seeded (you really do not want to bit into a hard cherry seed while you are eating this, believe me!).
+For the cherries, I used some frozen dark sweet cherries that had been de-seeded (you really do not want to bite into a hard cherry seed while you are eating this, believe me!).